 Indirect inguinal hernia (outside the Hesselbach triangle).

-- It enters through the internal inguinal ring, into the lateral to inferior epigastric inguinal canal.
+- It enters through the internal inguinal ring into the lateral to the inferior epigastric inguinal canal.

-- The channel carries spermatic cord in men and round ligament in women.
+- The channel carries the spermatic cord in men and the round ligament in women.

 - It can result in scrotal hernia in men.